sukumar1612/chat-application/README.md

 # Chat application

-A basic chat application made using flask and javascript
+A basic chat application made using flask

 ## Overview